-- a.
-Request to be readmitted to the MSN program. - b.
-The student's perception of the factors that led to the academic withdrawal. - c.
-An outline of specific plans the student has made to remedy the situation so that if allowed re-admission there would be an improved chance for success.
+- Request to be readmitted to the MSN program. - The student's perception of the factors that led to the academic withdrawal. - An outline of specific plans the student has made to remedy the situation so that if allowed re-admission there would be an improved chance for success.

-Prior to returning to classes the student must complete the readmission process from the University Registrar's office https://graduate.adpstate.edu/graduate-admissions/apply-graduate-school/readmission-applicant
+Prior to returning to classes the student must complete the readmission process from the University Registrar's office.

 The MSN Committee will review the request and will make a recommendation to the Dean of the Graduate School who will in turn make an appeal to the Graduate School.
-See the Graduate Bulletin for additional information. http://bulletin.appstate.edu/content.php?catoid=7&navoid=294&hl=appeal&returnto=search#appeals-processes
+See the Graduate Bulletin for additional information.